Peter W. Marx

 Peter W. Marx (born 1973 in Limburg an der Lahn) is a German Theatre and Performance studies Scholar.
-He holds the Chair of Theatre and Media Studies at the University of Cologne where he functions also the director of its Theaterwissenschaftliche Sammlung.
+He is the chairperson of Theatre and Media Studies at the University of Cologne where he is the director of its Theaterwissenschaftliche Sammlung as well.

 Marx is recognized for his research on metropolitan culture at the beginning of the 20th century as well as on Max Reinhardt with an emphasis on Cultural Studies.
 In addition, his work focuses on contemporary theatre and Shakespeare in performance, particularly on "Hamlet" as a figure of cultural mobility.

 Curriculum Vitae

 At the Johannes Gutenberg University of Mainz, Marx received his PhD with a dissertation entitled "Theater And Cultural Memory" discussing works of George Tabori, Tadeusz Kantor and Rina Yerushalmi.
 The study was awarded with the Research-Funding-Award 2002 of the Friends of the University of Mainz.

 In the year 2003 Marx was appointed Junior-Professor for Theater Studies with a focus on Cultural Studies at the University of Mainz.
 With the completion of a research project for the Feodor-Lynen-Fellowship from the Alexander von Humboldt Foundation, he became a visiting scholar at the Columbia University in New York City for three expanded research stays between 2004 and 2006.
 He held various visiting professorships at the universities of Hildesheim, Vienna and the Free University of Berlin between 2007-2009.
-(References) From 2009 to 2012 Marx was an associate professor at the University of Bern.
-In February 2012 he was appointed Professor of Theater and Media Studies at the University of Cologne and director of the Theaterwissenschaftliche Sammlung.
-Since April 2012 he is also head of the Department of Media Culture and Theatre.
+(References) From 2009 to 2012, Marx was an associate professor at the University of Bern.
+In February 2012, he was appointed Professor of Theater and Media Studies at the University of Cologne and director of the Theaterwissenschaftliche Sammlung.
+Since April 2012, he has also been head of the Department of Media Culture and Theatre.

 Marx is a member of the executive committee of International Federation for Theatre Research (FIRT/IFTR).

 In 2018, his monograph Hamlets Reise nach Deutschland (Hamlet's Voyage to Germany) appeared.